Medical questions & health advice by licensed doctors

-"How do a psychology and psychiatry consultation differ?
+"How do a psychology and psychiatry consultation differ?"

 Which should I have for anxiety?

 What type of specialist you choose to see depends on your type of ailment and what you have tried so far.
 Anxiety is a mental condition that could be treated by a psychiatrist, psychologist, or a primary care physician.
 Sometimes, anxiety can be helped by a simple once per day medication.
 Because you have not yet been evaluated, I suggest that you first schedule an appointment with your primary care physician.
 Anxiety is something that most general doctors treat every day.
 The two of you can discuss treatment for your anxiety and the advantages and disadvantages of each type of referral.
 If your doctor wants you to see a specialist, then he or she may make a recommendation to you about what would be most helpful.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.